Eye Movement Desensitization and Re-processing

 EMDR in Essex is used extensively to bring about lasting change and benefit for people who suffer from a variety of issues including Post Traumatic Stress Disorder, Panic disorder, Loss and excessive grief, Phobias, Victims of crime, Childhood trauma, Sexual assault, Victims of accidents, and Performance anxiety.

 We all have an inbuilt tendency to move towards a state of positive mental health and wellbeing.
-Just as our body self heals when it become physically hurt (if we graze our hand for example, the body works to close and heal the wound naturally), in much the same way psychologically we recover and heal naturally too.
+Just as our body self-heals when it becomes physically hurt (if we graze our hand for example, the body works to close and heal the wound naturally), in much the same way psychologically we recover and heal naturally too.